Categories

 Stand Tall

 Making ourselves physically larger, taking up space and owning our place in both the room and the world is a powerful way to build confidence.
 It’s proven to make us feel braver when we stand like a superhero – legs apart, hands on hips.
-When you begin to feel concerned about your writer status, practice standing tall.
-Take up as much space as you can with your body and breath in deeply.
-Watch this amazing TedTalk on the power of body language for more tips on this!
+Practice standing tall when you begin to feel concerned about your writer status.
+Take up as much space as you can with your body and breathe in deeply.
+For Imposter Syndrome, there is a powerful affirmation you can use while taking up your space.

 Say it loud, and say it proud: